The Oracle (Godsmack album): Promotion

 On January 15, 2010, the band joined forces with Rockpit.com to promote the album by creating a series of fifteen webisodes for Godsmack fans describing the process, rituals and methodology of making The Oracle.
 Each webisode is filled with exclusive content, behind the scenes footage, interviews and sneak peeks at their newest songs.

 When Daniel Catullo was asked about the idea behind documenting them making The Oracle, he stated that, "We felt that over the course of 10 years of me filming the band we have done it all; the stadium show, the small intimate acoustic performance, the arena show and the mini-movie.
 The only thing we haven't done was document the recording of a record.
 Quite frankly it was the only thing left to do with them that wouldn't be repeating history!"

 The first official single off the album is "Cryin' Like a Bitch".
 It received radio airplay on February 23, 2010.

 Since the release of "Cryin' Like a Bitch", Godsmack has officially released three more songs.
 "Love-Hate-Sex-Pain", "What If", and "Saints and Sinners" were released on April 6, April 13, and April 26 respectively.
 All the songs were made available to download through iTunes.

 On April 29, Sully Erna was interviewed by WAAF (FM) for their exclusive radio talk show, entitled "Godsmack Radio Takeover".
-During the sixty minutes interview, "Love-Hate-Sex-Pain", "What If", "Good Day to Die", "Shadow of a Soul", and "Forever Shamed", were all premiered on the radio for the first time.
+During the sixty minute interview, "Love-Hate-Sex-Pain", "What If", "Good Day to Die", "Shadow of a Soul", and "Forever Shamed", were all premiered on the radio for the first time.

 On May 3, Godsmack made an appearance on The Tonight Show with Jay Leno in which they performed "Cryin' Like a Bitch" live for the first time.